JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 As past evidence of a change in $k$, there is the realized historical jump ($150\rightarrow500$, i.e., $3.33\times$) around epoch $228$.
 This section collects data about the consequence of that change.
 It is important to note that the consequences and behaviors observed in that jump do not need to replicate in a new one, since market conditions and sentiments may differ.

-Next, the section reports oversaturated-pool counts and stake above saturation $E(k)$ using the same definitions introduced in **Oversaturated stake** above:
+Next, the section reports oversaturated-pool counts and stake above saturation $E(k)$ using the same definitions introduced in **Oversaturated stake** above.

-*Sanpshot summaries*
+### Aggregate system snapshot

 $$E(k) = \sum_{i : \sigma_i>0} \max\\{\sigma_i - z_0(k),0\\}.$$